Instruction & Curriculum

 Parents and guardians who wish to refer their child for an evaluation for special education services, please follow these steps.
 This would include transfer students, students that are receiving outside therapy, or if the district should schedule a screener.

-• “Transfer Referral” – Visit cmcss.net/Pre-K and start the enrollment process.
+• “Transfer Referral” – Start the enrollment process.
 Please choose “transfer” referral if you have a current eligibility/IEP from the location that you are moving from.
-Please email the current eligibility and IEP to Melinda Smith, Pre-K Coordinator, at [email protected]
+Please email the current eligibility and IEP to the Pre-K Team at [email protected]

-• “Parent Referral” – Visit cmcss.net/Pre-K and start the enrollment process.
+• “Parent Referral” – Start the enrollment process.
 Please choose a “parent” referral if your child is receiving outside therapy and/or if your child isn’t receiving outside therapy and you need to schedule a screener.
-Please email any outside therapy reports (if applicable) to Melinda Smith, Pre-K Coordinator, at [email protected]
+Please email any outside therapy reports (if applicable) to the Pre-K Team at [email protected].

 Tennessee Early Intervention Systems